 My consultancy services usually start at the very beginning, when a client is contemplating their venture.
-I’ll work on all the financial modeling, development of the program, logistics, then take it through feasibility studies and estimating return on investment.
+I’ll work on all the financial modeling, development of the program, and logistics, then take it through feasibility studies and estimate the return on investment.

 We offer three service lines.
 Each can be delivered independently, but they are typically overlapping or running consecutively.
 At the onset of the project, we do Strategic Planning and Development.
 Then we go into Technical Project or Process Delivery.
 Finally, there is an overarching service we provide which is Oversight, Monitoring and Reporting.
 This is the portion of work where we begin to understand and mitigate risks, enforce contractual obligations and get into scheduling.

 Are there types of projects you typically take on?

 It’s all over the place because I have a range of experience in various sectors across different markets around the world.

 I went to school for architecture.
 I don’t know that I was determined to be an architectural designer, so I explored many aspects of projects.
 At some point early in my career I was hired by Goldman Sachs, doing work globally on different types of projects, all behaving as a client myself.
 I had a lot of autonomy and I enjoyed that leadership position.
 At some point, after about fourteen years, I set up one of the first project management firms in the US.
 When I left Goldman Sachs, there weren’t many standards in terms of how to deal with projects, like writing contracts, soliciting for consultants and service providers, how you develop budgets and cost models, how you develop schedules, etc. So I refined the tools and protocols that I was implementing to bring more formality to the entire process.
 A lot of those things became the format for how project is implemented today.